 The good news is that the home of SOI innovation is in Europe – in Grenoble, in fact, led by key players like Soitec, STMicroelectronics, CEA Leti and Dolphin who are demonstrating the potential of the RF-SOI and FD-SOI design platform to drive the development of fast growing markets like automotive, IoT and aerospace.
 As a member of the SOI Consortium, Thalia is committed to playing a significant role in this European ecosystem and we have already demonstrated our ability to accelerate the deployment of IP and SoC design into FD-SOI.

-Watch my video interview with Gabrielle Saucier of Design & Reuse.
+And see below my video interview with Gabrielle Saucier of Design & Reuse.